Human Racing

-Human Racing is the debut studio album by English singer-songwriter Nik Kershaw, released on 27 February 1984 by MCA Records.
+Human Racing is the debut studio album by the English singer-songwriter Nik Kershaw, released on 27 February 1984 by MCA Records.
 Several songs like "Drum Talk" were based around improvisation; other songs, like "I Won't Let the Sun Go Down on Me", had a political message.

 Kershaw's most commercially successful solo album, it peaked at No. 5 on the UK Albums Chart and reached the top 10 in several other countries, including Germany, Finland, and Norway.
 The album spawned four charting singles in the United Kingdom.
 "Wouldn't It Be Good" peaked at No. 4 on the UK Singles Chart; "Dancing Girls" peaked at No. 13; "I Won't Let the Sun Go Down on Me" at No. 2; "Human Racing" at No. 19.
-Human Racing was the 22nd best-selling album of 1984 in the UK and received a nomination for Best British Album at the 1985 Brit Awards.
+Human Racing was the 22nd best-selling album of 1984 in the UK and received a nomination for Best British Album at the Brit Awards 1985.
 The album has been certified platinum by the British Phonographic Industry (BPI).

 The album was re-released on 27 February 2012, on Universal's new Re-presents imprint featuring rare bonus content.
 The reissue is a 2-CD set with the original album digitally remastered from the original 1/2" mix tapes; the bonus content consists of associated 12" mixes and B-sides including a previously unreleased version of "Bogart", a special brass mix of "Shame on You" and a live version of "Cloak and Dagger" recorded at the Hammersmith Odeon.